buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 - The Bhikkhu versus the Ariya Sangha and why it matters.

 {% include content_blurb.html category="essays" slug="bhikkhuni-order-reestablished_bodhi" %}
-- Since this talk was recorded, a method for reestablishing the Theravada Bhikkhuni order was successfully executed.
+- Since this talk was recorded, a method for reestablishing the Theravāda Bhikkhuni order was successfully executed.
 These women's ordinations have yet to be fully recognized by the governments of Sri Lanka, Burma or Thailand but Bhikkhu Bodhi himself has changed his mind on the issue, as he discusses in this short letter.

 #### Sutta Spotlight